-With a brief history of how Dhoni and Kohli’s careers have panned out, the discussion of who is a better captain amongst them can be divided into three broad sections:
+With a brief history of how Dhoni and Kohli’s careers have panned out, the discussion of who is a better captain between them can be divided into three broad sections.

 Dhoni led the Indian team in 60 tests with 27 wins.
 He led the side during a transition phase where the big four – Tendulkar, Laxman, Dravid, and Ganguly had retired.
 Kohli inherited a solid bowling attack that made it easier for him.

 In the ODI format, Dhoni has the edge over Kohli because of his superior record.
 Team India won the World Cup trophy in 2011 under Dhoni’s captaincy.
 He built an all-conquering team.
 The team also performed well in the 2015 World Cup under Dhoni but was knocked out in the semi-finals.
 Dhoni has won 110 matches out of the 199 ODIs that he played as a captain,while 4 ended in a draw.